How a clutter-free inbox can increase productivity

 Not all the time, of course.
 Sometimes, you don’t even notice the number.
 It simply sits in the top corner of your browser, and your eyes glaze over it as they look at the most recent emails.
 Junk, important, important, junk, mildly worth a read…why bother deleting or even reading the junk?
 There’ll just be more of it later.

 Of course, there IS more of it later, and when you do occasionally notice the rapidly increasing bold-font digit labelled ‘Unread’ there are tons of easy excuses for why you don’t need to do anything about it.
-“I don’t really need to see those emails again anyway”, “it’s just a number and it doesn’t stress me out”, “data isn’t really expensive anyway”, “who cares about emails too unimportant to open in the first place?”.
-Besides which, I know people who are worse - my mother has more than 20,000 unread emails!
+“I don’t need to see those emails again anyway”, “it’s just a number and it doesn’t stress me out”, “data isn’t really expensive anyway”, and “who cares about emails too unimportant to open in the first place?”.
+Besides this, I know worse people - my mother has more than 20,000 unread emails!
 So six thousand is fine.
 And they just keep piling up.

 Here’s why you should rethink your emails:

 You’re not sure what you’re missing